LOREAL SARKISIAN JOINS ELIZABETH PURPICH COLLECTION AS BRAND AMBASSADOR FOR ITS LONGHORN LUXURY BRAND

 HOUSTON, Jan.
 20, 2022 /PRNewswire/ -- The Elizabeth Purpich Collection, founded by coveted handbag and accessory designer, Elizabeth Younger Purpich, announced today that Loreal Sarkisian, the 'First Lady of Texas Longhorns football,' has been named a Brand Ambassador for its Longhorn Luxury brand of handbags and accessories.
 The Longhorn Luxury brand is part of a curated collection of custom-made, luxury leather lifestyle products, including handbags, wristlets, charms, and clutches.
 The distinctively designed Longhorn Luxury items are currently trending and available for purchase at www.elizabethpurpich.com.

-A Tallahassee native and All-American hurdler at North Carolina A&T, Ms. Sarkisian will partner with The Elizabeth Purpich Collection on marketing campaigns to raise awareness of the brand across digital and social platforms through creative content and various guest appearances.
-Ms. Sarkisian will utilize her experience, creativity, and style to inspire people to look their best so that they feel their best.
-Combined with a love for athleticism and a deep interest in philanthropy, her interest in styling and fashion transitioned to becoming a mentor and an advocate of giving back.
+Mrs. Sarkisian, a fashionista and personal wardrobe stylist, will partner with The Elizabeth Purpich Collection on marketing campaigns to raise awareness of the brand across digital and social platforms through creative content and various guest appearances.
+Mrs. Sarkisian will utilize her experience, creativity, and style to inspire people to tap into the best versions of themselves.
+Her love for athleticism, deep interest in philanthropy and passion for styling have created incredible opportunities for Loreal to mentor, be of service to her community, and give back.

-Ms. Purpich, Founder and CEO of The Elizabeth Purpich Collection, said, "We're honored to team up with Loreal, the First Lady of Texas Longhorns football.
+Founder and CEO of The Elizabeth Purpich Collection, Ms. Purpich said, “We're honored to team up with Loreal, the First Lady of Texas Longhorns football.
 Her extensive background, limitless talent, and dynamic personality make her an ideal Brand Ambassador for Longhorn Luxury.
-Loreal embodies everything we stand for and we're excited about her knowledge and the passion she brings to the Collection.
+Loreal embodies everything we stand for and we’re excited about her knowledge and the passion she brings to the Collection.
 We believe The Elizabeth Purpich Collection as well as the Longhorn Luxury brand uniquely epitomize the dynamic art of fashion.
-I'm thrilled about this new friendship and partnership."
+I'm thrilled about this new friendship and partnership.”

-Ms. Sarkisian added, "I'm excited to partner with Longhorn Luxury as their Brand Ambassador.
-Fashion is a passion of mine – personal styling is having a major moment and I love working with premium products.
-I fell in love with the Longhorn bag the first time I saw it - for obvious reasons!
-The iconic Longhorn design continues to be a best-seller for The Elizabeth Purpich Collection.
-Not only am I inspired by Beth and her work ethic, but I also can't wait to showcase my platform to help those in need."
+Mrs. Sarkisian added, “I was flattered at the opportunity for Elizabeth Purpich to ask me to be their brand ambassador.
+Their collection of UT-inspired bags encapsulates Longhorn Luxury.
+It’s a great way to elevate your gameday looks and any other Longhorn fashion!"

 About Loreal Sarkisian

-Loreal Sarkisian is a multi-faceted businesswoman - a stylist, speaker, philanthropist, and sports consultant-personal coach.
-Inspiring and empowering are two words that have resonated with Loreal's life purpose since childhood.
-To inspire people to look their best so that they feel their best is her mantra.
-This is her way of empowering people to always put their best foot forward and strive for greatness in all facets of their lives.
-Style has been her way to help people tap into the best versions of themselves.
-Through style, she has also been able to serve others.
+Loreal Sarkisian is a multi-faceted businesswoman - a stylist, public speaker & philanthropist.
+Inspiring people to look their best so they feel their best is her way of empowering others to always to put their best face forward and strive for greatness in all facets of their lives.
+Her passion for style and her leadership as a professional athlete and collegiate coach served as the catalysts for Loreal becoming a renowned wardrobe stylist and blooming philanthropist dedicated to inspiring and empowering others through style and service.
 For more information about Loreal, please visit www.lorealsarkisian.com.

 About The Elizabeth Purpich Collection